 Cockroaches are considered omnivores because they will eat plants and meat.
-However, their choice of a meal does not stop there.
+However, their choice of meal does not stop there.
 In fact, cockroaches will eat anything, including dead skin cells, feces, garbage, and all other things you might consider disgusting.
 Because they have little care in the world as to what goes in their mouth, they are not beyond biting humans.
-There are ways to identify cockroach bites as well as ways to treat and prevent them from continuing before calling cockroach control services.
+There are ways to identify cockroach bites as well as ways to treat and prevent them from continuing before calling cockroach exterminator Toronto.

 Identifying a Cockroach Bite